 Professor Mike Leckrone joined the staff of Four Seasons Theatre in 2020 as an Artistic Associate and brings his considerable knowledge of jazz, musical theatre, and popular music to FST audiences in online Zoom classes, the forthcoming "Listening with Leckrone" podcast, and an upcoming new series of outreach events at Cafe Coda jazz club.
 In addition, Leckrone and FST staff will collaborate on the development of an original Great American Songbook show each season.

-Sam Taylor (Podcast Producer) is a local musician, actor, and music director.
-He has collaborated both on and off stage with Children’s Theater of Madison, Forward Theater, Overture Center, and many local schools.
-Sam has been a part of FST programming since 2006, most recently in all productions of All is Calm, playing bass in the orchestra for An Evening of Rodgers & Hammerstein, and behind-the-scenes producing the Listening with Leckrone podcast.
-Outside the theater space, Sam works as a teaching artist with Overture Center’s Lullaby Project, a songwriting outreach program, and is on the operations team at Breese Stevens Field.
+Sam Taylor is a Madison-raised performer, music director, and songwriter.
+He has collaborated both on and off stage with Children’s Theater of Madison, Forward Theater, Overture Center, Middleton Players Theatre, and many local schools.
+Sam has been a part of FST programming since 2006, and he most recently performed in Company, All is Calm, and played bass in the orchestra for An Evening of Rodgers & Hammerstein.
+He recently moved to Chicago, but he continues to collaborate with his Madison arts & theater family as much as he can!

 Marja Barger retired from FST in January 2020 after working on every production for Four Seasons Theatre since its inception in 2005.
 Credits include director (RENT and Great Dames Songbook), props designer (My Fair Lady, A Little Night Music, RENT, and Les Misérables), assistant stage manager (The Last Five Years).
 As a staff member, she oversaw program production and advertising.
 In addition, she has worked with Forward Theater (Collected Stories, Sons of the Prophet, Or), worked on the production team for the Dalai Lama at the Overture Center in 2013 and 2016, and for the last four UW Varsity Band Shows.
 Favorite roles with FST are The Spitfire Grill (Hannah in 2010 and 2017) and Follies (Phyllis).